4d/docs/website/translated_docs/pt/Concepts/arrays.md

 ## Two-dimensional Arrays

 Each of the array declaration commands can create or resize one-dimensional or two-dimensional arrays.
-Example:
+Exemplo:

 ```4d
  ARRAY TEXT(atTopics;100;50) // Creates a text array composed of 100 rows of 50 columns